ahmed-nadeem/csci3055u-project-template/README.md

 (println(sumOfSquares(3, 4)) // 25
 ```
 ### Classes
-Classes can be fined with the *class* keyword followed by its name and constructor parameters.
+Classes can be defined with the *class* keyword followed by its name and constructor parameters.
 An instance of a class can be made using the *new* keyword.
 ```scala
 class Greeter(prefix: String, suffix: String) {
   def greet(name: String): Unit =    // return type of greet is Unit, which is similar to void from Java